i-love-flamingo/flamingo/framework/prefixrouter/Readme.md

 ## Configuration

-e.g. you can set the prefix in a configuration like this:
+e.g. you can set the prefix in a configuration by using different configs for `flamingo.router.*` - for example like this:

 *config/config.yml:*
 ```
-prefixrouter.baseurl: /en
+flamingo.router.path: /en
 ```

 You might then in another config area set it to a different prefix:
 *config/de_de/config.yml:*
 ```
-prefixrouter.baseurl: /de
+flamingo.router.path: /de
 ```

 ## Routing logic: